wp-plugins/frontier-post/readme.txt

 == Changelog ==

+= 3.2.1-beta
+* Fixed admin menu name duplication
+* Fixed post validation error

+= 3.2.0-beta
+* NEW: Support for custom taxonomies (no coding necessary)
+* NEW: Support for custom post types (no coding necessary)
+* NEW: Support for custom fields using filters and actions.
+* Settings has be re-organized

+= 3.0.7 =
+* Fixed capability messages not showing

 = 3.0.6 =
 * Fixed link to post on frontier_list_form, missing double quotes
 * Fixed single category dropdown did not respect excluded categories.

+= 3.0.5 =
+* Support for custom post types in lists, and in forms using template forms, no support for custom fields.
+* Added 2 new shortcode parameters: frontier_add_post_type & frontier_list_post_types
+ * Example usage: [frontier-post frontier_add_post_type="page" frontier_list_post_types="post,page"]

 = 3.0.5 =
 * Changed _wpnonce name and action to frontier post specific to resolve possible conflict